madisonshenn/sentiment-geospatial-network-analysis-online-review/README.md

 ---------------------------------------------------------------------------------------------
 # 3 Data Cleaning and Preprocessing with MySQL
 ## 3.1 Data Cleaning
+Before analysis, I performed systematic data cleaning and preprocessing using MySQL and key steps are summarized here with selected SQL queries used.

+### Key Steps
+1. Detecting anomalies and invalid values:
+* Checked for missing or out-of-range values in business names, states, and star ratings.
+* Verified reviews, tips, and check-ins had valid IDs and timestamps.
+<pre> ```sql
+-- Find businesses with invalid star ratings
+SELECT business_id, name, stars
+FROM yelp_business
+WHERE stars < 0 OR stars > 5;

+-- Check for reviews with missing user or business IDs SELECT *
+FROM yelp_review
+WHERE user_id IS NULL OR business_id IS NULL;
+    ``` </pre>

+2. Filtering and restructuring data:
+* Separated businesses into open vs. closed.
+* Removed businesses without valid operating hours.
+* Dropped user records missing essential information.
+<pre> ```sql
+-- Split businesses into open and closed groups
+SELECT *
+FROM yelp_business
+WHERE is_open = 1;  -- open businesses

+SELECT *
+FROM yelp_business
+WHERE is_open = 0;  -- closed businesses

+-- Filter out businesses with no valid hours
+DELETE FROM yelp_business_hours
+WHERE monday = 'None'
+  AND tuesday = 'None'
+  AND wednesday = 'None'
+  AND thursday = 'None'
+  AND friday = 'None'
+  AND saturday = 'None'
+  AND sunday = 'None';

+-- Remove users missing key attributes
+DELETE FROM yelp_user
+WHERE name IS NULL
+   OR review_count IS NULL
+   OR yelping_since IS NULL;
+    ``` </pre>

+3. Validation checks:
+* confirmed no invalid rows remain in reviews, tips, and check-ins.
+* Ensured user metrics stayed within logical ranges.
+<pre> ```sql
+-- Check user metrics are valid
+SELECT user_id, average_stars, fans
+FROM yelp_user
+WHERE average_stars < 0 OR average_stars > 5
+   OR fans < 0;

+-- Confirm no invalid rows in review table
+SELECT COUNT(*)
+FROM yelp_review
+WHERE stars NOT BETWEEN 1 AND 5;
+    ``` </pre>

 ---------------------------------------------------------------------------------------------
 ## 3.2 Data Preprocessing
+After cleaning, the dataset was preprocessed to ensure usability and consistency for analysis.
+1. Split businesses into open and closed categories using the is_open flag.

+<pre> ```sql
+  -- Select open businesses
+SELECT *
+FROM yelp_business
+WHERE is_open = 1;

+-- Select closed businesses
+SELECT *
+FROM yelp_business
+WHERE is_open = 0;
+    ``` </pre>

+2. User Table (yelp_user)
+* Validated user activity metrics:
+    average_stars must be between 0 and 5.
+    useful, funny, cool, and fans must be non-negative.
+* Dropped users with invalid metrics.

+<pre> ```sql
+-- Check for invalid user metrics
+SELECT user_id, average_stars, fans, useful, funny, cool FROM yelp_user
+WHERE average_stars < 0 OR average_stars > 5
+   OR fans < 0
+   OR useful < 0
+   OR funny < 0
+   OR cool < 0;
+    ``` </pre>

+3. Review, Tip, and Check-in Tables
+* Verified that cleaned data contained no invalid references to users or businesses.
+* Ensured consistency across foreign key relationships.

+<pre> ```sql
+-- Confirm all review records reference valid businesses
+SELECT r.review_id
+FROM yelp_review r
+LEFT JOIN yelp_business b ON r.business_id = b.business_id
+WHERE b.business_id IS NULL;

+-- Confirm all review records reference valid users
+SELECT r.review_id
+FROM yelp_review r
+LEFT JOIN yelp_user u ON r.user_id = u.user_id
+WHERE u.user_id IS NULL;
+    ``` </pre>

 ---------------------------------------------------------------------------------------------
 # 4 Exploratory Data Analysis